maximdeclercq/vtk-hackathon-2021/readme.md

+*THIS IS THE INSTRUCTORS VERSION WITH SOLUTIONS FROM [https://git.otainsight.com/workshop-vtk/hackathon-scrapy](https://git.otainsight.com/workshop-vtk/hackathon-scrapy).*

+*THE STUDENT VERSION SHOULD BE ON [https://git.otainsight.com/workshop-vtk/hackathon-students](https://git.otainsight.com/workshop-vtk/hackathon-students)*

 # 1. Introduction

 The workshop contains of two parts.
 The first aspect is an introduction to website crawling.
 The second part is a dataset analysis part on a pre-existing dataset.